Parsifal-M/codebrewblog/content/blog/opa-plugin-backstage/index.md

 }
 ```

-Currently it is not very modular as I am still figuring out how to make it work.

-I am still thinking about an adequate way to manage the policies, I do not want one huge file with all the policies in it.
-I am thinking of having a policies folder that could then divide the policies into different areas.
-For example, you could have a catalog folder that would contain all the policies for the catalog.
-This would allow you to have a more modular approach to managing the policies.
+In the above code snippet, we have a function called cannotDeleteEntities that helps control user permissions.

-This code defines a function called cannotDeleteEntities.
-This function takes an OpaClient object as an argument, which is used to communicate with an OPA server that contains the policy rules.
+Specifically, it prevents users from deleting catalog entities.
+The function takes an OpaClient object as an argument, which is used to interact with the policy rules stored on an OPA server.

-The function returns a callback function that takes a PolicyQuery object as an argument and returns a Promise that resolves to a PolicyDecision object.
-This PolicyQuery object contains information about the permission being requested, such as the permission name and any associated parameters.

-The callback function checks if the permission being requested is to delete a catalog entity.
-If the name is catalog.entity.delete, the function proceeds to evaluate the my-custom-policy policy using the OpaClient object provided as an argument.

-The evaluatePolicy method of the OpaClient object is used to evaluate the policy, passing in an input object containing the path property set to catalog.entity.delete.
-The evaluatePolicy method sends a POST request to the OPA server with the policy name and input data in the request body.

-If the request is successful (i.e., the response.ok property is true), the method parses the response body as JSON and returns the result property of the JSON object as a boolean value.
-If the request fails, the method throws an error with a message indicating the failure status.

-The callback function returns a PolicyDecision object with the result property set to either AuthorizeResult.ALLOW or AuthorizeResult.DENY, depending on the result of the policy evaluation.
-If the policy denies the requested permission, the result property is set to AuthorizeResult.DENY.
-Otherwise, it is set to AuthorizeResult.ALLOW.

-If the requested permission is not to delete a catalog entity, the callback function returns a PolicyDecision object with the result property set to AuthorizeResult.ALLOW.
-This allows all other permissions by default.
+The function returns a callback that accepts a PolicyQuery object and produces a PolicyDecision object.
+If the requested permission is to delete a catalog entity, the function evaluates the 'my-custom-policy' policy using the evaluatePolicy method of the OpaClient.
+Based on the evaluation result, the function returns a PolicyDecision object with either an AuthorizeResult.DENY or AuthorizeResult.ALLOW result.

+In this case, for any other permissions, the callback function returns a PolicyDecision object with an AuthorizeResult.ALLOW result by default, allowing all other actions.
+(This is just for testing purposes, in a real-world scenario, you might want to have a bit more control over what permissions are allowed and what are not.)

 The `opaClient.ts` file looks a little like this: